logo

 You are here

-The idea of using bacterial enrichments and waste as substrate arose from the fact that biological wastewater treatment processes are characterized by the exposure of microorganisms to transient conditions, where biomass is submitted to alternating periods of high and low substrate concentrations, and aerobic and anaerobic environments.
-Under these unbalanced conditions, it has been found that microorganisms respond by the production of PHAs.
+The idea of using bacterial enrichments and waste as substrates arose from the adaptive responses of microorganisms in biological wastewater treatment processes.
+In these processes, sources of the inoculum used, microorganisms are exposed to transient conditions, such as alternating periods of high and low substrate concentrations and aerobic and anaerobic environments.
+Under these unbalanced conditions, microorganisms have been shown to respond by producing PHAs.

 Projects